laelbarlow/typhaon/README.md

   ```

 - Prepare input files in the 'resources' directory.
 All input sequence files
-  must be in FASTA format and file name must end with the extension '.faa'.
+  for phylogenetic analysis must be in FASTA format and file name must end with
-  Sets of one or more FASTA files must be assembled into directories with names
+      the extension '.faa'.
+Sets of one or more FASTA files must be assembled
-  ending with '_FASTA'.
-Directory and file names must not contain space
+      into directories with names ending with '_FASTA'.
+Directory and file
-  characters.
-For example, below is what input directories in the resources
+      names must not contain space characters.
+For example, below is what input
-  directory might look like.
-Sequences from files within each directory will be
+      directories in the resources directory might look like.
+Sequences from
-  combined and aligned for analysis, but sequences from different directories
+      files within each directory will be combined and aligned for analysis,
-  will not be combined.
-Also, if a file contains "ESSENTIAL" in the filename,
+      but sequences from different directories will not be combined.
+Also, if a
-  then it will not be filtered using CD-HIT (the "cdhit_subsets" rule), and if
+      file contains "ESSENTIAL" in the filename, then it will not be filtered
+      using CD-HIT (the "cdhit_subsets" rule), and if a .afaa (FASTA alignment)
-  a .afaa (FASTA alignment) file is present with "GUIDE" in the filename, then
+      file is present with "GUIDE" in the filename, then this alignment will be
-  this alignment will be used to guide alignment of sequences in the .faa files
+      used to guide alignment of sequences in the .faa files in that directory
-  in that directory (the "mafft" rule).
+      (the "mafft" rule).
 ```
 resources
 ├── Protein_A_FASTA